 Analytical results obtained from groundwater, base-flow, and spring samples collected under this IFGMP are provided in periodic monitoring reports (PMRs) prepared in accordance with Appendix E, Part IV, of the 2016 Consent Order.
-PMRs will be submitted quarterly on November 30, February 28, May 31, and August 31.
+PMRs will be submitted quarterly on November 30, February 28, May 31, and August 30.
 Eight PMRs are prepared and submitted annually to fulfill reporting requirements under the Consent Order: one for each of the six area-specific monitoring groups, one for the General Surveillance monitoring group, and one comprising only the base-flow locations.
-Table 1.4-1 presents the anticipated PMR submittal schedule for MY 2023.
-The PMR submittal dates presented in Table 1.4-1 are subject to change based on the actual completion dates of the quarterly sampling events that are reported in the PMRs.
+Table 1.4-1 presents the anticipated PMR submittal schedule for MY 2024.